yoonghm/Examples/Raspberry_Pi/RPi3.md

 **User:** pi
 **Password:** raspberry

-If the network is properly configure, you may use SSH to login to the RPI3.
+If the network is properly configured, you may use SSH to login to the RPI3.
 Assume RPi3's address is **192.168.1.9**

 <pre>
 $ <b>ssh pi@192.168.1.9</b>